insertinterestingnamehere/insertinterestingnamehere.github.io/posts/basic-examples.md

 For now, I'd like to show a few basic examples of how to use DyND.
 The examples here showcase some of the similarities with NumPy as well as the simplicity of the notation.
 I haven't done any sort of performance comparison.
-The implimentations I've put together here using DyND work using array slicing and array arithmetic, so the cost of dispatching for types is still present in each array arithmetic operation.
+The implementations I've put together here using DyND work using array slicing and array arithmetic, so the cost of dispatching for types is still present in each array arithmetic operation.
 More efficient implementations could be created by coding a version of an algorithm that operates directly on the buffers of the arrays given.
 More efficient and general implementations could be constructed using DyND's arrfuncs, which are similar in purpose to NumPy's gufuncs, but I'm still figuring out how they work, so I'll have to include examples of how to do that later on.